image links to Amazon

 OTHER A5 RECOMMENDED TRAVEL BOOKS - JAN MORRIS

-Jan Morris is a well-known journalist, author, ex-spy, and importantly as one of the world's finest travel writers, known for her portrait of cities and for the pure quality of her writing.
+Jan Morris is a well-known journalist, author, ex-spy, and one of the world's finest travel writers, known for her portrait of cities and for the pure quality of her writing.
 Learn more about her by clicking here.

 "It is Venice seen through a particular pair of eyes at a particular moment - young eyes at that, responsive above all to the stimuli of youth.
 It possesses the particular sense of well-being that, if I may be immodest, when author and subject are perfectly matched; on the other side, in this case, the loveliest city in the world, only asking to be admired; on the other a writer in the full powers of young maturity, strong in physique, eager in passion, with scarcely a worry or care in the world.
 Whatever the faults of the book (and I do acknowledge two or three), nobody could deny its happiness.
 It breathes the spirit of delight."